mikeramage/aoc2024/README.md

 ## Day 19

 Another Christmas party another hangover.
 Luckily for me today was easy.
 A bit of recursion here, a bit of memoisation there, and when I finally managed to count things properly, even my wine-damaged brain managed to lurch to victory in a relatively short time.
 Terrified of what this simplicity means for tomorrow and the weekend though.

+## Day 20

+Not that bad really which probably means tomorrow will be hell on earth.
+Today was another grid/maze, but not one that needed any kind of complicated traversal.
+Crass brute force was good enough, especially since I unexpectedly ended up pouring more wine down my gullet last night and don't have the wit or energy to do any better.